timfulker/musobuddy/replit.md

 # Overview
 MusoBuddy is a platform designed to centralize and automate administrative tasks for musicians, including bookings, contracts, and invoicing.
 Its primary purpose is to reduce administrative burden, improve communication, and provide comprehensive financial and logistical management tools tailored for the music industry.
-The project aims to become a global standard for independent musicians and small-to-medium music enterprises.
+The project aims to become a global standard for independent musicians and small-to-medium music enterprises, reducing administrative burden and improving financial and logistical management for musicians.

 # User Preferences
 - Preferred communication style: Simple, everyday language.